nycanshu/PathGuide-App/README.md

 Tutor - He can add modify and delete courses.
 Can read feedbacks and can create a class which provides group video calling.
 Student - He can view all courses.
 He can filter courses, buy and save it for later.

+# Demo Video Presentation of the App

+This video contains all the explanaion of the Project [Click Here to watch video] (https://drive.google.com/file/d/1lZkcP4F7mtUfCNiLr-P_8SuZv0PZ3uHQ/view?usp=sharing)

 ## Features